borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

 Anthony Pompliano ([The Pomp Podcast](https://www.youtube.com/c/AnthonyPompliano){:target="_blank"});<br>
 Lex Fridman ([Lex Podcast with M.Saylor: the Future of Money](https://www.youtube.com/watch?v=mC43pZkpTec){:target="_blank"});<br>

--- Today's Overconsumption Society is not sustainable in the long run.
-Investing in Bitcoin is reducing consumptions of short lifetime consumer goods, that end up in landfills.
-Society should change its buying habits since planet resources are not unlimited.
-Also, production should aim for durability, and not have [planned obsolescence](https://durabilitymatters.com/planned-obsolescence/){:target="_blank"}.
-Issue in not about having growth, it's about efficiency, how to get more for less.
-This fundamentally changes how our economy functions.<br>
--- Because of broken monetary system, excess value flows to top.
-That is one of the reasons there are many billionaires while others have to work 60h a week just to make ends meet.
-Instead, higher productivity could allow most people to have 30h week (automation could free time for more human creativity).

 ## <ins>5.
 Looking Forward</ins>
 {: #looking-forward }